professorwug/dsl-python/README.md

 When you have synthetic data, you can create more examples that mimic the real data.
 DSL can then use these synthetic examples to learn more about the patterns in your data, making it even better at predicting the contents of unlabeled images.
 This approach is especially helpful when you have limited real data but need a robust model.

 DSL can also help you find the best way to split your data for training and testing.
 By analyzing how well the model performs on different parts of your data, DSL can identify effective splits that improve model accuracy.
 Additionally, DSL can detect biases in synthetic data, ensuring that your model is fair and representative of the real-world data it will encounter.

-## Potential Applications

-DSL can be used in various fields, such as:

-- **Social Sciences:** Analyzing survey data where only a subset of responses are labeled.
-- **Machine Learning:** Improving model performance when labeled data is limited.
-- **Econometrics:** Estimating models with partially observed outcomes.
-- **Healthcare:** Predicting patient outcomes with limited labeled data.
-- **Synthetic Data Generation:** Creating and utilizing synthetic data to enhance model training and validation.

 ## Contributing